nabin98rana/fez/README.md

 [http://dev-fez.library.uq.edu.au:8080/setup/](http://dev-fez.library.uq.edu.au:8080/setup/)

 This will create a config.inc.php for you and setup some basic configs, but you want to override all that in the next mysql imports.

-You can run the "Upgrade" after this but it currently errors.
-That’s logged as a bug to be fixed ASAP but the mysql commands in this setup next will negate that for us UQ developers, but only if we manually import fez_config from e.g. espace_staging and then run the dev.fez.config.sql over the top of it.
+Next run the "Upgrade" once the setup completes.

 Import the fez and fedora data into the two database servers (one for Fez, the other for Fedora).
 The Fez one takes about 10 mins to load.
 The Fedora is less than a minute.
 The first command installs the preg